exceptionless/Website/content/news/2016/2016-05-26-session-heartbeats-no-longer-count-towards-plan-limits.md

 Our existing `CloseInactiveSessionsJob.cs` was already periodically polling for open sessions to check for inactive sessions so it could automatically close them after a period of time if no session end event was sent, so we just updated this job to check for the unique session cache keys ([source](hhttps://github.com/exceptionless/Exceptionless/blob/master/src/Exceptionless.Core/Jobs/CloseInactiveSessionsJob.cs#L52)) and get the last time a heartbeat was sent in or see if it was closed.
 It then takes the appropriate action and updates the session event.

-Then we just updated the clients to call this new API endpoint when `client.Submit.SessionHeartbeat("id")` or `client.SubmitSessionEnd("id")` is called.
+Then we just updated the clients to call this new API endpoint when `await client.SubmitSessionHeartbeatAsync("id")` or `await client.SubmitSessionEndAsync("id")` is called.

 ## Efficiency Achieved!